3dsimo/3dsimo_kit/FW/3DsimoKit_Freemode/README.md

 # FREEMODE
 ### Alternative Control scheme for the 3Dsimo Kit pen

 Freely set Temperature and Motor Speed.
-For right-handed use.
+For right-handed use, see below how to change for left-hand.
 [How to change the firmware on the 3Dsimo Kit Pen.](../../documents/pdf/HW_FW_manualEN.pdf)
 ⚠️ Be very careful when setting the temperature and speed.
 Wrong settings can damage the nozzle.
-Take the profile settings from the official firmware as a starting point (notice how the speed is around 40%).
+Use the profile settings from the official firmware as a starting point (notice how the speed is around 40%).
 If the heat is too low and the speed is too high your nozzle can overflow! ⚠️

 #### Buttons:
 - Extrude Pressed: extrudes filament (when hot).